 After Ivan the Terrible besieged Kazan in 1550, the city’s Muslim population were forced to stay outside the inner city, residing in a suburb at the intersection of the Bulak canal and urban posad.
 The settlement then came to be known as the Tatar Sloboda.
 Over the course of several centuries, the Tatar Sloboda helped to preserve and develop Tatar traditions and culture.
 Over the last decade, the city has focused on the restoration of this historic district to preserve the city’s cultural heritage.

-The Tatar Settlement before and after restoration © Kazan
+The Tatar Settlement before and after restoration © City of Kazan

-Bauman Street – before and after rejuvenation © Kazan
+Bauman Street – before and after rejuvenation © City of Kazan

-Images showing the Tatar Settlement before rejuvenation © Lee Kuan Yew World City Prize
+Images showing the Tatar Settlement before rejuvenation © Urban Redevelopment Authority Singapore

-The rejuvenated Tatar Settlement © Lee Kuan Yew World City Prize
+The rejuvenated Tatar Settlement © Urban Redevelopment Authority Singapore

 Creating a pleasant urban environment